nicolgit/azure-firewall-mon/README.md

 * [lf20_giodppcr.json](https://lottiefiles.com/95739-no-connection-to-internet) lottie animation by hdev coder

 # Feedback
-**This project is still at a very early stage**: Do you like the idea?
-Do you Love It?
-Do you hate it?
+Do you like the idea?
 Do you want to collaborate?
-Open an Issue and let me know!
+Do you have questions?
+[Open an Issue](issues)!